SNOC/rpisigfox/README.md

 ##### Usage

 The script can be used simply by calling:
-'sendsigfox MESSAGE'
+'sendsigfox MESSAGE [path/to/serial]'

+Second parameter is optional.

 where MESSAGE is a HEXA string encoded.
 Can be 2 to 24 characters representing 1 to 12 bytes.

+Examples :
-Example : 'sendsigfox 00AA55BF' to send the 4 bytes 0x00 0xAA 0x55 0xBF
+- 'sendsigfox 00AA55BF' to send the 4 bytes 0x00 0xAA 0x55 0xBF
+- 'sendsigfox CCDD /dev/ttyS0' to send the 2 bytes 0xCC 0xDD over port /dev/ttyS0

 ##### Prerequist